Find more articles about the South of France Here

 In late July each year the

-famous Promenade des Anglais was the fashionable meeting place where
+Promenade des Anglais was the fashionable meeting place where

 luxury hotels and palaces flourished and high society strolled

 along the promenade in the warm Riviera sunshine enjoying the

 of life.
 Princes, barons and other aristocrats enjoyed a heady

 today and after a period of disuse Le Palais de la Mediterranee